• Skip to primary navigation

 Both the stem and leaves of Swiss chard are edible.
 The flavor of tender Swiss chard leaves can be described as earthy, with a slight bitter taste and a hint of sweetness, while the stems resemble the flavor of celery.

-It's very easy to grow Swiss chard yourself (I've grown my own for several years and they are very low maintenance!) or you can of course purchase in stores.
+It's very easy to grow Swiss chard yourself (I've grown my own for several years in my back yard and they are very low maintenance!) or you can of course purchase in stores.

 Health Benefits of Swiss Chard